eduvpn/documentation/API.md

 * [OAuth 2.0 for Native Apps](https://tools.ietf.org/html/rfc8252);
 * [Proof Key for Code Exchange by OAuth Public Clients](https://tools.ietf.org/html/rfc7636)

-Implementing OAuth 2.0 correctly is not easy, there are a number of sample applications available for various platforms that can (and probably should) be used as a basis:
+Implementing OAuth 2.0 correctly in native apps is not easy.
+There are a number of sample libraries available for various platforms that can be used as a
+basis:

 * [Android](https://github.com/openid/AppAuth-Android)
 * [iOS](https://github.com/openid/AppAuth-iOS)